boots-edu/textbook/source/text/8-testing/jest.md

 We will start with a describe block for the Elements class:

+{: .no-run}

 ```typescript
 describe("Elements", () => {
     //Our tests go here
 });
 ```

-Can I construct one of these?
+Let's write a test to see if we can construct an instance of the class:

+{: .no-run}

 ```typescript
 describe("Elements", () => {